-Magasin III opens its innermost rooms in a new form this fall.
+Magasin III opens its innermost rooms in a new form

-This fall, we welcome our visitors to pre-book a spot in one of our guided tours.
+Upon reopening, we welcome our visitors to pre-book a spot in one of our guided tours.
 In addition to current exhibitions, visitors will also experience the production phase of upcoming exhibitions, the creation of new works, and the work that goes into caring for the collection when it is not on display.

 During your visit, you will meet one of us at Magasin III with a full-time role – curator, technician, communicator, or museum director – who will share her or his perspective on the art and our current exhibition projects.
 Through this new format, we want to share the work that moves art from the mind of the artist into the world.